Decidability and Periodicity of Low Complexity Tilings: Preliminaries

+Subshifts of finite type can be defined in terms of \emph{allowed patterns} as well.
+To do so we fix a finite domain $D\subseteq\Z^2$, and take a set $P\subseteq A^D$ of allowed patterns with domain $D$.
+Forbidding all other $D$-patterns yields the SFT

+the set of configurations whose $D$-patterns are among $P$.
+We call elements of $\SFT{P}$ \emph{valid configurations} for $P$.

+We call an SFT \emph{aperiodic} if it is non-empty but does not contain any periodic configurations.

 The \emph{tiling problem} (aka the domino problem) is the decision problem that asks whether a given SFT is empty, that is, whether there exists a configuration avoiding a given finite collection $P$ of forbidden finite patterns.
 Usually this question is asked in terms of so-called Wang tiles, but our formulation is equivalent.
 The tiling problem is undecidable~\cite{berger}.
 An SFT is called \emph{aperiodic} if it is non-empty but does not contain any periodic configurations.
-Aperiodic SFTs exist~\cite{berger}, and in fact they must exist because of the undecidability of the tiling problem~\cite{wang}.
+It is significant that aperiodic SFTs exist~\cite{berger}, and in fact they must exist because of the undecidability of the tiling problem~\cite{wang}.
 We recall the reason for this fact in the proof of Corollary~\ref{cor:cordecidable}.
+It is also worth noting that a two-dimensional SFT that contains a periodic configuration must also contain a two-periodic configuration~\cite{robinson1971undecidability}.

 Convergence of a sequence $c^{(1)}, c^{(2)}, \ldots$ of configurations to a configuration $c$ in our topology has the following simple meaning: For every cell $\vec{n}\in\Z^2$ we must have $c^{(i)}_{\vec{n}} = c_{\vec{n}}$ for all sufficiently large $i$.
 As usual, we denote then $c=\lim_{i\rightarrow\infty} c^{(i)}$.
 Note that if all $c^{(i)}$ are in a subshift $X$, so is the limit.
 Compactness of space $A^{\Z^2}$ means that every sequence has a converging subsequence.
 In the proof of Theorem~\ref{thm:main} in Section~\ref{sec:main} we frequently use this fact and extract converging subsequences from sequences of configurations.